Open a project

 Open a recovered project

-If you back up your projects, you can recover unsaved changes in the event that ArcGIS Pro shuts down unexpectedly.
+If you back up your projects, you can recover unsaved changes if ArcGIS Pro shuts down unexpectedly.
 Unsaved changes are recovered up to the time of the most recent backup.

 Follow the steps below to open a recovered project after an unexpected application shutdown.